gbenga/sobremesa/README.md

 # Sobremesa

-A collection of minigames to help you improve your Spanish, using JavaScript
+A collection of minigames to help you improve your Spanish

 ### Table of Contents